 Uber argues that its drivers churn out by design, because Uber is less a “job” and more an “in-between” and part-time solution.
 Uber certainly hasn’t run out of drivers yet.
 But Uber’s already-low retention rate and relatively high take rate make it harder to see how Uber will cut driver acquisition costs in the future or decrease churn.

 Despite ads claiming drivers could earn $90,000 a year or on average, make $25 an hour, the average take-home pay of an Uber driver in the United States today — after expenses — is still only about $10 an hour.
 At 40 hours a week with a family of two, that is near or at the poverty line.

 Uber’s driver acquisition process hasn’t slowed significantly, but the churn and wage problems represent one of the most significant costs involved in running the company and one of the biggest potential long-term threats.

-It is a process that stands in stark contrast to Uber’s relatively cheap, efficient, and effective customer acquisition process.
+The expensive driver acquisition machine that Uber has needed to build to circumvent that churn rate stands in stark contrast to Uber’s relatively cheap, efficient, and effective customer acquisition process.

 Customer acquisition & retention

 Uber’s customer acquisition, especially early on, has been driven in large part by local network effects and financial incentives for new users.